ernbilen/Data400_Spring23/README.md

 ## Reasonable Accommodations for Students with Disabilities: ##

-If you have any condition, such as a physical or learning disability, which will make it difficult for you to carry out the work as I have outlined it or which will require academic accommodations, please notify me through email AND in person with the appropriate documentation during the first two weeks of the course.
+If you have any condition, such as a physical or learning disability, which will make it difficult for you to carry out the work as I have outlined it or which will require academic accommodations, please notify me through email with the appropriate documentation during the first two weeks of the course.